haveno-dex/haveno-docs/docs/the-project/payment_methods/Amazon_eGift_card.md

 #### 4.4 Step 4.
 Seller Gets Notification

 Once the buyer sends the gift card, the seller will receive an email or SMS message letting them know about their gift card.

+!!! note
-**Note:** If the seller didn't receive a notification, you can have Amazon send another notification (email or SMS) from the Recent Orders section on Amazon.
+    If the seller didn't receive a notification, you can have Amazon send another notification (email or SMS) from the Recent Orders section on Amazon.

 Upon checking the payment (making sure it's the right amount etc), the seller must confirm the payment in Haveno to complete the trade.